rev365/go_bucks/README.md

 1. Click “GB$” navigation button near the top right corner.
 2. Click “Setup wallet" button to create new wallet.

-To visit My Transactions:
+To see My Transactions:
 1. Visit GoBucks Wallet.
 2. Click “My Transactions” link near the header.

 To transfer GoBucks credits to another user:
-1. Visit My Transactions.
+1. See My Transactions.
 2. Click “Transfer Go Bucks” button.
 3. Select a user's wallet.
 4. Fill the amount.